-5.30.5.31.
-The community has identified that it is not sufficient to simply deliver new housing within the parish, as to do so would result in the development of a commuter-/-/dormitory village.
-Alongside residential and leisure growth as outlined in previous policies, this policy also seeks to support the growth and establishment of new types of employment.
+- 5.31.
+The community has identified that it is not sufficient to simply deliver new housing within the parish, as to do so would result in the development of a commuter/dormitory village.
+Alongside residential and leisure growth in the village centre as outlined in previous policies, this policy also seeks to support the growth and establishment of new types of employment.
 The policy also seeks to support and help shape the objectives of the Strategic Growth Board for the West Bridgford, Radcliffe-on-Trent, Cotgrave and Bingham Growth Corridor.

-5.31.5.32.
+It is not the intention of this policy to deliver this economic growth through retail provision which would otherwise be subject the limitation of 280sq/m as set out in policy 1 of this Neighbourhood Plan. - 5.32.
 It is important that economic development does not undermine the objectives and goals of the other policies and therefore, some specific criteria have been developed to ensure that new offices and starter units contribute to, rather than detract from, the overall quality of the parish.
 The National Design Guide includes design guidance which is equally relevant to the employment uses identified above, including the provision of public spaces and the design of streets and spaces.
-Heavy lindustrial type development is unlikely to be acceptable in Radcliffe as a result of the environmental and amenity issues it would cause, although smaller scale workshops, offices and business starter units are all possible ways to increase the economic strength of the parish.
+Heavy industrial development is unlikely to be acceptable in Radcliffe as a result of the environmental and amenity issues it would cause, although smaller scale workshops, offices and business starter units are all possible ways to increase the economic strength of the parish.
 All of these uses are considered to be appropriate and are now covered by the new use class E.